G. A. Henty: Biography

-Henty was a strong supporter of the British Empire all his life; according to literary critic Kathryn Castle: "Henty ... exemplified the ethos of the [British Empire], and glorified in its successes".
+Henty was a strong supporter of the British Empire all his life; according to literary critic Kathryn Castle: "Henty ... exemplified the ethos of the [British Empire], and glorified[sic] in its successes".
 Henty's ideas about politics were influenced by writers such as Sir Charles Dilke and Thomas Carlyle.

 Henty once related in an interview how his storytelling skills grew out of tales told after dinner to his children.
 He wrote his first children's book, Out on the Pampas in 1868, naming the book's main characters after his children.
 The book was published by Griffith and Farran in November 1870 with a title page date of 1871.
 While most of the 122 books he wrote were for children and published by Blackie and Son of London, he also wrote adult novels, non-fiction such as The March to Magdala and Those Other Animals, short stories for the likes of The Boy's Own Paper and edited the Union Jack, a weekly boy's magazine.

 Henty was "the most popular Boy's author of his day."
 Blackie, who published his children's fiction in the UK, and W. G. Blackie estimated in February 1952 that they were producing about 150,000 Henty books a year at the height of his popularity, and stated that their records showed they had produced over three and a half million Henty books.
 He further estimated that considering the US and other overseas authorised and pirated editions, a total of 25 million was not impossible.
 Arnold notes this estimate and that there have been further editions since that estimate was made.

 His children's novels typically revolved around a boy or young man living in troubled times.
 These ranged from the Punic War to more recent conflicts such as the Napoleonic Wars or the American Civil War.
 Henty's heroes – which occasionally included young ladies – are uniformly intelligent, courageous, honest and resourceful with plenty of 'pluck' yet are also modest.
 These themes have made Henty's novels popular today among many conservative Christians and homeschoolers.